-The concessions and waivers requested are necessary to construct the project with the Density Bonus units as well as the additional Affordable Units (not included in the above calculations) provided above the City requirements.
-In addition the requested Concessions/Incentives and waivers are proportional to the amount of the Density Bonus the applicant is entitled to.
+The Concessions and Waivers requested are necessary to construct this 62 dwelling unit multi-family project, which includes the 50% Density Bonus units and the BMR Low-Income Affordable Housing Units required by the State Density Bonus Law.
+In addition, the requested Concessions/Incentives and Waivers are proportional to the amount of the Density Bonus the applicant is requesting.
 Waivers 1 through 6 provide a total increase of livable SF of 25,084 SF which is less than 0.015% more than the square footage provided by the Density Bonus units of 24,706 SF.

-The waivers of development standards requested above will not have a specific, adverse impact upon health, safety, or the physical environment, for which there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact.
+The Waivers of development standards requested above will not have a specific, adverse impact upon health, safety, or the physical environment, for which there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact.
 The proposed modifications are similar to those for projects recently approved by the City Council, and will be compatible with buildings and uses in the San Antonio Precise Plan.